 The City of Vaughan is in a transition zone between the Great Lakes - St. Lawrence and Carolinian floristic regions.
 Both floristic regions fall within the Mixed Wood Plains ecozone.
-The natural cover is predominately deciduous and mixed deciduous forest, with lesser amounts of meadow, thickets and wetland communities.
+The natural cover in this zone is predominately deciduous and mixed deciduous forest, with lesser amounts of meadow, thickets and wetland communities.